TheOdinProject/curriculum/react/introduction/how_this_course_will_work.md

 All the lessons follow a similar structure that you'll be accustomed to from prior courses: lesson content followed by assignments.
 We've also incorporated interactive examples via CodeSandbox to demonstrate the concepts you'll learn in those lessons.

 As always, we'll preface this by saying that learning a new technology can be a frustrating endeavor, but we're confident you can persevere.
 There might be times when you think to yourself, “I can do this with vanilla JavaScript, why am I even learning React?” and that's fine.
 As you work through the lessons, you'll soon realize how convenient React can be in front-end development.
 Remember the dreaded [Todo List project](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) from the JavaScript course?
-In React, it would take just a few minutes to build the core functionality.
+In React, it would typically take less time to build the core functionality.
 That should get you excited.
 By the end of the course, you’ll be a React Guru!

 Now then,